billywu1029/web-app/README.md

     - I saw that the JSON was around 3MB and later that the table had 10000 rows (line-items).
 It would be overkill to use fancy databases since Flask's SQLAlchemy would already do for this small dataset.
 2. Having a column in the table for each line-item's billable amount (actual_amount + adjustments)
     - This and the invoice grand total seemed very simple as long as the UI didn't pose problems.
 I knew how to get both from SQL queries so it was just a matter of displaying them properly (and figuring out how to run SQL queries in Flask).
-3. Show invoice grand total
+3. Show invoice grand total, and calculate invoice totals for different campaign id's.
 4. Integration with Amazon S3 - ability to export the uploaded JSON to an S3 bucket
     - I thought that this would be an appropriate challenge since I always wanted to learn more about using AWS since it's so ubiquitous.
 I do think that the integration I did covered most of the hard work of Amazon S3 setup; however, I didn't actually export the db itself.
 For the sake of simplicity and proof of concept I decided to go ahead and just upload the JSON itself to S3.
 I would imagine that extending this to export the DB wouldn't be too much more effort.
     - In order to store the AWS Access Key and the secret key, I went ahead with the design pattern of a .env file along with a config.py to store the environment variables.
 This would avoid hardcoding secrets and also decouple the secrets from the app's code itself, which is good practice as far as I'm aware.